AbuMuftee/devfest_screen/README.md

 # devfest_screen

-A I used in demonstrating ease of using Flutter in DevFest 2023, Lafia.
+A project I used in demonstrating ease of using Flutter in DevFest 2023, Lafia.

 ## Getting Started